SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 Thin foil 2D
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This case is not is the list of available benchmarks but we decided to present these results here as an example of simulation study.
+This case is not in the list of available benchmarks but we decided to present these results here as an example of simulation study.
-Here, we simulates the interaction of a fully-ionized carbon thin foil with an extremely intense plane wave in 2D.
+Here, interaction simulation of a fully-ionized carbon thin foil with an extremely intense plane wave in 2D is presented.
 The thin foil in located at 4 :math:`\mu\mathrm{m}` of the left border `xmin`.
 It starts with a linear preplasma of 1 :math:`\mu\mathrm{m}` followed with an uniform section of 3 :math:`\mu\mathrm{m}` of density 492 :math:`n_c`.